 Lay out your cookie cutters on the wax paper, cellophane or a cookie sheet sprayed with a little cooking oil and just spoon in your mixture to fill the cutter.
 Pack it in pretty tight so it will hold its shape after curing.
 If you notice, there are dog bone cookie cutters.
 Ernest T. Bass, Boxer extraordinaire, said its very important to let the birds know there is a dog around here!

-Take your straws, cut them in 3 small pieces and put one in each filled cookie cutter.
+Take your straws, cut them into 3 small pieces and put one in each filled cookie cutter.
 Make sure it goes through the other side.
-You could also use chop sticks or anything else that will make a hole.
+You could also use chopsticks or anything else that will make a hole.
 Let sit for 24 hours.

 After 24 hours, slowly push each hardened bird feeder out of the cookie cutter, remove the straw and add your twine or ribbon.
 They are now ready to hang in the trees or bushes or where ever your birds love to be.
 Don’t forget to call them for dinner!

 Even though this mixture is rather sticky, it feels like glue, its easy clean up with just warm soapy water.

 TIP: If you have never used Knox gelatin before, you should find it with all the Jello items in your grocery store.
 But, I found that the Knox gelatin was hard to find in my area and I had to order it from Amazon.
 I have found that very small cookie cutters, especially those with a lot of corners, don’t work as well keeping their shape when they are ready to be removed from the cookie cutter.
-Imagine all the different shapes to make for different times of the winter season.
+Imagine all the different shapes to make at different times of the winter season.